FruitieX/nixfiles/README.md

 # FruitieX' nixfiles

-NixOS makes it possible to declaratively build a system configuration.
+NixOS makes it possible to build system configurations declaratively.

-Here are my NixOS configuration files to build an identical configuration as what I have.
+Here are my NixOS configuration files which can be used to build identical configurations as what I run on my hosts.

+## Features

+- Easy per-host configuration
+- `fhs` command for running third party binaries in an FHS environment
+- System-wide package lists, partly shared with FHS environments
+- Dotfiles symlinked to home directory
+- And more...

+## TODO

+- Manage KDE system settings
+- Dotfiles in Nix store

-## Setup
+## Setup instructions

 Note: All steps except last one only need to be ran once (when performing first setup).

+### Install NixOS

+If you haven't done so already, install [NixOS](https://nixos.org) and boot into your NixOS installation.

 ### Fetching the repo